-AF-Stream provides three user-defined interfaces for building operators that realize approximate fault tolerance for state backup ( $\S3.4.1$ ): (i) StateDivergence, which quantifies the divergence between the current state and the most recent backup state, (ii)

-BackupState, by which operators provide the state to be saved in reliable storage via the backup server, and (iii) RecoverState, by which operators obtain the most recent backup state from the backup server.
-For example, suppose that we implement a sketchbased algorithm and maintain a fixed-length array of counters as the state (§2.2).
-Then StateDivergence can specify the divergence as the Manhattan distance, Euclidean distance, or maximum difference of counter values; BackupState can issue backups for the array of counter values; and RecoverState can restore the array of counter values.
+AF-Stream provides three user-defined interfaces for building operators that realize approximate fault tolerance for state backup (§3.4.1): (i) StateDivergence, which quantifies the divergence between the current state and the most recent backup state, (ii) BackupState, by which operators provide the state to be saved in reliable storage via the backup server, and (iii) RecoverState, by which operators obtain the most recent backup state from the backup server.
+Such interfaces are included in a base class called FTOperator, which can be extended by specific fault-tolerant operators.
+By default, the three interfaces have empty implementations, meaning that state backup is disabled.